bombasticSlacks/Aspirant/Game/Armour-Traits.md

 #### Fortified
 Material: Metal
-Your armour has been affixed with additional plates and bands or metal suring up weak spots and creating new layers of protection.
+Your armour has been affixed with additional plates and bands of metal strengthening it and creating new layers of protection.
 Increase the armour's [Structure](Armour#Structure) by 2, but reduce [Max Skill](Armour#Max%20Skill) by 1.

 #### Hardened
 Material: Leather